metrorailings/OwlBlog/content/posts/Week 10 Insights.md

 Carolina's defensive line is just punking this Arizona offensive line.
 They're the reason the first two of Arizona's drives ended pretty dismally in turnovers.

 Cam Newton is a game changer with his charisma.
+The fact that the Panthers let him score the first two touchdowns is testament to this.

+On top of Cam, Christian McCaffrey is a critical weapon for these Panthers when he's fully healthy.
+His ability to cut and shift direction is damn near second to none.